KIT-IAI/SDM_Plugin_3DTiles/README.md

 3. activate the venv `venv\Scripts\activate`
 4. install the requirements from requirements.txt `pip install -r requirements.txt`
 5. run the command `pyinstaller main.py` to build the executable

-6. copy the resulting `main.exe` and the `_internal` Folder into the directory of the plugin, `plugins/3dtilesplugin/`
+When building the c++ project cmake will copy the resulting `main.exe` and the `_internal` folder into the directory of the plugin, `plugins/3dtilesplugin/`.

 ## Dependencies